How to Insert Data into MongoDB with Node.js and Mongoose

 let localSchema = model('localization', localModel, 'my-collection-name');

-Now, this is the final step we'll insert new data into the collection, we'll use insertMany. after this code it should insert new data into the collection my-collection-name.
+Now, this is the final step.
+We'll insert new data into the collection using insertMany.
+After this code runs, it should insert new data into the collection my-collection-name.

 localSchema.insertMany({